gauraokk/Docker-Assignments/Docker-assignment-1/README.md

 - Use the `nginx` image
 - Use `ports` to expose Nginx on 8080
-- Walk though Nginx in browser at http://localhost:8080
+- Walk though Nginx in browser at http://localhost:8080 -Show Hello gaurav message on the home page